mkgold/manifold-docs/developers/installation.md

 ### 7. Install client dependencies

-Navigate to the client directory and install NPM dependencies.
-If you don't have NPM installed, [go ahead and install it](http://blog.npmjs.org/post/85484771375/how-to-install-npm).
+Navigate to the client directory and install node module dependencies.
+Per usual, the node dependencies are defined in a package.json file.
+While you can instal these dependencies with [NPM](https://www.npmjs.com), we prefer to use [Yarn](https://yarnpkg.com/en/) because it allows for deterministic dependency resolution.
+Installing Yarn is outside the scope of this document, but the [Yarn installation instructions](https://yarnpkg.com/en/docs/install) are pretty straight forward

 ```
 cd ~/src/manifold/client
-npm install
+yarn install
 ```

 The initial installation of NPM packages could take a few minutes, so be patient!